 In the North Island, Castle Point in the Wairarapa is great.
 For a great city, check out Wellington.
 Epitomises the best of NZ city living - nice and cultural.

-All the best! almost 6 years ago
+All the best! about 6 years ago

 North Island: Rotorua (boiling mud pools)